ajasle8/ajclicker/README.md

 # <img src="docs/img/perfectCookie.png" width="24"> Cookie Clicker

-A mirror of all the files needed to play [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/).
 This can be useful if you want to:
 - Play offline
 - Make your own deploy